 It all happened pretty fast starting in the early weeks of October 2009.
 The Man and I had been living together for a little under a year and were out doing our Sunday shopping.
 We drove through what is referred to as the "Mill Village" and saw a sale sign in front of a house I had long admired.
-I just loved the character of the older houses and the potential each one had.
-The Man suggested we at least grab a flyer, just for kicks, when the neighbor saw us stopped in the drive.
-She offered to show us the house if we'd come back later that afternoon.

 I couldn't resist a tour, even if it was just for kicks.
 We returned a few hours later to check out the house.
 It was very much a mill house, and not at all what we were looking for (even though at this point we weren't even really looking.)
 I kept wanting to tear out walls, replace cabinets and fixtures and re-paint everything.
 I loved the hardwood flooring and the classic front porch-- but it couldn't compensate for all the changes we'd want to make.